From Local to Live

 - Update Your Application to Use Environment Variables

-, change how you read the connection string:
+In your Program.cs, change how you read the connection string:

 Before: